pouyahosseinzadeh/Solar-Energetic-Particle-Event-Prediction-Ensemble-TS-HOG-TB/README.md

 # Solar-Energetic-Particle-Event-Prediction-Ensemble-TS-HOG-TB
 An End-to-End Ensemble Machine Learning Approach for Predicting High-Impact Solar Energetic Particle Events Using Multimodal Data

-This repository is associated with a manuscript recently submitted to the Astrophysical Journal Supplement Series (ApJS) and is currently under review.
+This repository is associated with a paper published in the Astrophysical Journal Supplement Series (ApJS).